werbicki/werbicki.github.io/_posts/2018-12-29-icu-ubidi-utext-enhancements.markdown

 * [ICU-13481](https://unicode-org.atlassian.net/browse/ICU-13481 "ICU-13481") UText, remove duplicated OPEN state.
 * [ICU-20258](https://unicode-org.atlassian.net/browse/ICU-20258 "ICU-20258") Missing information about header and library in API documentation of UText

 **Currently this work is being submitted to ICU for Acceptance and Review.
-I am awaiting how best to attach this to an ICU Ticket given that it spans many other Tickets.
-Once I have that resolved I will Commit to my Fork and Branch, and update the files listed below with links to the actual proposed code.**
+Links below point to Repository/Branch of future Pull Request.**

 # Design Goals and Principles